 FAQs

-Google Voice plans cost $10, $20, or $30 per user per month, depending on the tier.
-Voice pricing depends on which plan you choose.
-However, you have to pay for an active Google Workspace subscription to use Google Voice.
+Google Voice plans cost $10, $20, or $30 per user per month, depending on which plan you choose.
+However, if you want to add multiple team members on an account, you have to pay for an active Google Workspace subscription to use Google Voice.
 Google Workspace starts at $7 per user per month.